Course Catalogue

 IST-128 Object Oriented Programming

-This course introduces Object-Oriented Programming (OOP) concepts including objects, classes, encapsulation, polymorphism and inheritance.
-Using an object-oriented programming language such as C++ students’ design, code and document business-oriented programs.
-2-2-3
+This course introduces Object-Oriented Programming (OOP) concepts including objects, classes, encapsulation, polymorphism, and inheritance.
+Using an object-oriented programming language such as C++, students will:

 • Co Requisite: None